Volunteering for the West Ohio Food Bank

 Volunteers are seldom paid; not because they are worthless, but because they are PRICELESS!

 Volunteers are the backbone of the West Ohio Food Bank and the lifeline of our charitable feeding system.
-If you or your group, business or corporation would like more information on volunteering or how to get involved, contact Ina Mack at email@example.com or call 419 222 7946.
+If you or your group, business or corporation would like more information on volunteering or how to get involved, contact us today at 419 222 7946 or fill out the form below.

 Reclamation and Recovery Program